don-makav3li666/Online-Retail-Analysis/README.md

  Insights

   - Opportunity for Customer Segmentation and Personalization

   - Understanding the distribution of purchase frequency enables more effective customer segmentation.
 Each frequency group has distinct purchasing behaviors, allowing for tailored marketing strategies:

   - High-Frequency Purchasers: Benefit from loyalty programs.

-     Moderate-Frequency Purchasers: Engage with reminders and retention offers.
+  - Moderate-Frequency Purchasers: Engage with reminders and retention offers.

-     Low-Frequency Purchasers: Appeal with seasonal or limited-time offers.
+  - Low-Frequency Purchasers: Appeal with seasonal or limited-time offers.

 D. Geographic Analysis

 I. Distribution of Revenue by Country

+ Findings

   - Top Revenue-Generating Country:

      United Kingdom is by far the highest revenue contributor, generating £8,187,806.36, which accounts for 84% of total revenue.
 This suggests that the UK is the primary market for this business.

   -  Secondary Markets:

 Netherlands and Ireland (EIRE) are the next two top contributors, generating £284,661.54 and £263,276.82 respectively.
 Despite being in the top three, their contributions are significantly lower than the UK, making up only around 2.92% and 2.7% of total revenue.